House GOP votes to oust Democrat Omar from major committee

 Asked on Twitter who she thought was paying members of Congress to support Israel, Omar responded, “AIPAC!”

-The comments sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that Omar had overstepped.
+Omar’s remarks sparked a public rebuke from then House Speaker Nancy Pelosi and other Democrats who made clear that she had overstepped.

 She soon apologized.